Updated 1 Oct 2019

 The internet became available to the general public in the 1990s, and in 1997 I posted the playing rules (that I had learned in San Antonio) online for my soon-to-be daughter-in-law in New Mexico.
 Others in cyberspace also visited my website.
 Some sent email stating that using the 30-bid to indicate specific information about the bidder's hand was cheating, and indicating doubles was either cheating or bad form.

-The National 42 Players Association (N42PA) was established in 2005, and standardized tournament rules were published for the various playing cultures throughout the state of Texas (and beyond).
-The original N42PA charter sought to standardize the rules for competition in sanctioned tournaments without taking away "any control or traditions from existing groups."
+The National 42 Players Association (N42PA), a social/recreational 42 club, was established in 2005.
+Tournament objectives for straight 42 were published for the various playing cultures throughout the state of Texas (and beyond).
+The original N42PA charter sought to address the rules of straight 42 for competition in sanctioned tournaments without taking away "any control or traditions from existing groups."
+This essentially sanctioned diversified cultural playing styles not addressed in the N42PA rules, meaning the N42PA rules applied only to tournaments hosted by the N42PA.

 Over the years, I upgraded my hosting server to accommodate Texas42.net, a domain gifted to me in 2006 by my son in Austin.
 I parked it at 50megs.com and began adding history, surveys, demographics, and commentaries about the game.
 The first official pre-N42PA 42 rules I became aware of were by Richard Wall in his 1955 booklet on How to Play Texas 42.
 I posted them at my website in 2011.